Hutrison/SelfAssessment/Skills/Async.md

 - Techniques
   - Async.js library: 🖐️ used
   - RxJS library: 🖐️ used
-  - Promise.all: 🎓 known
+  - Promise.all: 🖐️ used
   - Promise.allSettled: 🎓 known
-  - Promise.race: 🎓 known
+  - Promise.race: 🖐️ used
-  - Promise.any: 🎓 known
+  - Promise.any: 🖐️ used
   - Web Locks API: 👂 heard
   - IPC
   - Channel API